alissonrubim/SearchEngine/README.md

 result.FoundFullSetenceEndIndex; //Where the full setence ends at the file
 ```

-Very easy, hm?
+## Tips?
+Questions?
 If you need help or want to improve the SearchEngine, please, send me a message.
 I'll be glade to chat with you.